Mathematical Sciences

 Recommended Preparation: Highly Recommended: Minimum 70% in Grade 12 Calculus and Vectors (MCV4U).

-Enrolment Limits: This course cannot be used for the specialist or major programs in Mathematics, Statistics or Computer Science, except in combination with MAT233H5.
+Enrolment Limits: This course cannot be used for the specialist or major programs in Mathematical Sciences, Applied Statistics or Computer Science, except in combination with MAT233H5.
 Restricted to students admitted into Management or Commerce.

 Distribution Requirement: Science